blufruits/plotter/README.md

 What the script does:

 The script will ask the user if they would like to input any data.
 The data will be input and saved to a 'data.csv' file in the 'Main' directory.
 This step can be repeated to the user's liking.
 When the user has finished inputtng the data, a scatter plot will be displayed.
-The style of the plot can change to the user's liking by editing the settings.txt file.
+The style of the plot can be changed by editing the settings.txt file.
 A regression line (up to n^2) can also be shown.
-Since the data is stored in the 'data.csv' file, the data can be amended over time.
+Since the data is stored in the 'data.csv' file the data can be amended over time.

 Potential usefulness: